Hri7566/mpp-server/README.md

-# mpp-server
+# mpp-server-dev2

-Hri7566's MPP server
+This is a new MPP server currently in development for [MPP.dev](https://www.multiplayerpiano.dev).
+The original server is old and it needs a new one.

+This new server will use uWebSockets.js, like [MPPClone](https://mppclone.com).